FAQs for Teaching Assistants

 …a student with a broken leg is having a hard time getting to my class on time?

 Suggest that the student reach out to Disability Services for support and documentation.
-See Disability Services FAQs.
+See the Disability Services website.

 …a student wants to withdraw from the course two months into the term?